Farmington Hills couple celebrates decades with Music Hall - Farmington Voice

 Founded by Matilda Dodge Wilson, Music Hall is the only theater that’s never closed, Paul said.

-“The Bassetts, if you think about it, have been supporters longer than half of the life of the Music Hall,” he said.
+“The Bassetts, if you think about it, have been supporters longer than half the life of the Music Hall,” he said.
 “And it’s not just about lots and lots of money.
 It’s more about the steadfast belief in Detroit, because Music Hall is synonymous with Detroit.
 It’s a reflection of what Detroit has gone through for 93 years.”

 Leland said he and Tina believe in “generational responsibility” to create and maintain the space where people can come together, break down barriers, and “build an increasingly pluralistic society.”